IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Data Provenance
 ===============

 Data Provenance is a record of where your data came from and how it reached its current form.
 It describes the origin of a data file, any transformations that have been made to that file, and any persons or organizations associated with that file.
 A data file's provenance can aid in reproducibility and compliance with legal regulations.
 Dataverse can help you keep track of your data's provenance.
-Currently, Dataverse only makes provenance information available to those who have edit permissions on your dataset, but in the near future we plan to expand this feature to make provenance information available to the public.
-You can track our progress in `this issue <https://github.com/IQSS/dataverse/issues/4346>`_ on the Dataverse GitHub repository.
+Currently, Dataverse only makes provenance information available to those who have edit permissions on your dataset.

 ..
 COMMENTED OUT UNTIL PROV FILE DOWNLOAD IS ADDED: , and make it available to those who need it.